xge3/LoveBalls/README.md

 # LoveBalls
-This is little simple game by Processing.
+This is a little simple game by Processing.